 Under the file and suspend method, Paul can file for Social Security benefits and immediately suspend them.
 This will allow Lil to begin collecting a monthly benefit of $1,000.
 When Paul retires at 70, he’ll collect the maximum delayed retirement credit and receive a benefit of at least $2,640 per month.

-Soon, suspended benefits will be frozen for everyone
+Suspended benefits frozen for everyone

 Under the new law, if an individual files and suspends benefits, no other family member can collect benefits on the account.